fergbrain/countdown-timer/readme.txt

 Events are automatically sorted by date of occurrence.

+= Changing the font, size, and style using CSS =

+Starting with version 2.4, you can makes changes to the apperance of Countdown Timer display using CSS.

+The following CSS classes are availible:

+ * `fergcorp_countdownTimer_event_li` styles each List Item, each item encompases one countdown event
+ * `fergcorp_countdownTimer_event_title` styles the title of the event
+ * `fergcorp_countdownTimer_event_linkTitle` styles the title of an event if it is linked
+ * `fergcorp_countdownTimer_event_time` styles the actual countdown timer

 == Frequently Asked Questions ==

 = Your program is broken!
 The count down is off by XX days! =